 The Company has an agreement with Alan Feller, providing for the payment to Mr. Feller of a base annual salary of \$160,000.
-Mr. Feller, who became chief operating officer of the Company in July 1995, is currently being paid at the rate of \$205,000 per year.
+Mr. Feller is currently being paid at the rate of \$230,000 per year.
 The agreement also provides for the continued payment to Mr. Feller of his salary for a period of one year (or until Mr. Feller gains satisfactory comparable employment, if a lesser period), in the event he is terminated for other than 'cause' (as specified in the agreement).